prasanth1586/LinkNet3D/README.md

 # 🔷 LinkNet3D: A 3D-OD Model

-This repository provides the **LinkNet3D** backbone implementation for use within the [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) 3D object detection framework(Apache 2.0 License).
+This repository provides the **LinkNet3D** model implementation.

+This repo is built from the [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) 3D object detection framework(Apache 2.0 License).
+We thank the team of OpenPCDet for their contribution.

-LinkNet3D is designed to be integrated **without changing any core file names** — it is inserted directly inside the BEV backbone module.
+LinkNet3D is designed to be integrated **without changing any core file names** — it can easily be inserted directly inside the BEV backbone module.

 ---
 ## 📊 KITTI Benchmark Results